How Old is the Old Testament?

 The Old Testament is the original Hebrew Bible of the Jewish religion.
-It consists of 39 books, written over a long period of time from around 1200 to 165 BC.
+It consists of 39 books, written over a long period of time perhaps as early as 2000 BC to around 400 BC.
 The Old Testament was divided to three parts:

 The first five books – Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
 The Hebrew word for Law (‘Torah’) means ‘guidance’ or ‘instruction.’
 These books include stories and examples of how people lived their lives in relationship to God’s moral law.
 These books were later called the ‘Pentateuch’ and were attributed to Moses.

-The Prophets is the largest section of the Hebrew Bible, and has two parts – ‘former prophets’ and ‘latter prophets.’
+The books of the Prophets constitute the largest section of the Hebrew Bible, and has two parts – ‘former prophets’ and ‘latter prophets.’
 The books of the prophets were written between the 8th and 6th centuries BC, with the exceptions of Jonah and Daniel, which were written much later.

 In His service,